ronmarco/project-pages/_posts/2017-04-10-Tracking Devices.md

 Using current sensors, I can evaluate the status of electronics not connected to my network, for example my computer monitor and TV.

-I use the following code to translate a reading of >10 Watts from my Smart Sensor to a on/off status:
+I use the following code to translate a reading of >10 Watts from my Smart Sensor to an on/off status:

 ```
 binary_sensor: